Bavarian branch lines: The Sekundärbahnen

-The Age of the Branch Line - Lokalbahnen
+The age of the branch line – Lokalbahnen

 By the 1880s, the Bavarian main line network was largely completed and attention now turned to its expansion into the hinterland.
-On 21 April 1884 the first Bavarian Lokalbahn ('local line' also spelt Localbahn) law was passed.
+On 21 April 1884, the first Bavarian Lokalbahn ('local line' also spelt Localbahn) law was passed.
 This went back to the premise that funding for land purchase and construction would be a local affair, although earthworks would be paid for by the state.
 However, the state would also take the profit.

 To make them viable, the Lokalbahnen were to be built and operated as simply as possible.
 Structures too were to be simple.
 This led to the widespread use of standard buildings and structures; nevertheless branch lines and their stations still retained a lot of individual character based on the region and local material available for construction.

 The real boom period for branch line construction in Bavaria was from 1894 to 1910, a time when more than half of all branch lines were completed.
 The average time to build was four years and the construction cost worked out at about a fifth that of main lines per kilometre.

 Everyday speech saw the introduction of another name in Bavaria for the Vizinal-, Sekundär- and Lokalbahnen: the Nebenbahn, the usual German word for a branch line.

-The Deutsche Reichsbahn Era
+The Deutsche Reichsbahn era

 On 31 March 1920, the state railways (Länderbahnen) were formally merged into the new 'imperial' railway company, the Deutsche Reichsbahn and the branch line network in Bavaria, less a few privately run lines, transferred to the ownership of the German Reich and thereby became part of the Reichsbahn railway network.

 But the aftermath of World War I, the state of the economy and rampant inflation brought a halt to any significant further expansion.
 Of the 52 routes envisaged in 1920, only the stub from Zwiesel to Bodenmais in 1928 and the link from Kinding to Beilngries in 1929 were built.

-The Post-War Years
+The post-war years

 The demise of much of the Bavarian branch line network came after the Second World War when competition from the road network and increasing car ownership hit first passenger, then goods services.
 Around half the original branch lines had closed by the mid-seventies and the trend has continued since, albeit at a slower pace.

-Branch Line Structures
+Branch line structures

 Trackbed

 The Vizinalbahnen used old mainline rails or lightweight, Vizinalbahn rails laid on wooden sleepers.
 For Lokalbahn lines, the lower speeds enabled a lighter superstructure to be used, for a wheel load of 4.25 to 5 t/4.25 to 5 t.
 By the 1930s, the superstructure of Bavarian branch lines generally consisted of 6 m rails, supplied by the Maximilianshütte at Haidhof, fixed to iron base plates and wooden sleepers with massive rail spikes.
 The result was a special – lightweight – Bavarian Lokalbahn rail profile.

-Track Layout
+Track layout

 Although track layouts varied, there were certain standard layouts that were common: